We offer a variety

 Vaccinations prevent life threatening illness.
 At Kindness, we individualize a vaccine plan for your pet depending on their need and exposure.
 Our goal is to work with you to determine the best way to keep your furry family member healthy.

 Dr. Connor has an avid interest in dentistry, and has received advanced training in dental health evaluation and surgery .

-She is a member of the Veterinary Dental Academy, a group of veterinarians committed to the gold standard of veterinary dental healthcare.
+She is a member of the Veterinary Dentistry Academy, a group of Veterinarians committed to the gold standard of Veterinary dental healthcare.